andela-emabishi/document-management-system/README.md

 **This route is restricted to the logged in users' documents and public documents.**

 #### Roles
-The role resource is managed be the following routes and has a similar format of results as the users and documents resources.
+The role resource is managed by the following routes and has a similar format of results as the users and documents resources.

 `POST/GET /roles`
 `GET/PUT/DELETE /roles/:role_id`